sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-translation/fiori-ios-scpms-custom-app-translation.md

 ## Prerequisites
  - **Proficiency:** Intermediate
+ - This tutorial is part of the [Customize UIs, themes and onboarding for iOS apps ](https://www.sap.com/developer/groups/ios-sdk-custom.html) group
+ &nbsp;
  - **Development environment:** Apple iMac, MacBook or MacBook Pro running Xcode 9 or higher
  - **SAP Cloud Platform SDK for iOS:** Version 2.0

 ## Details
+In this tutorial, you will use the SAP Cloud Platform's integration with SAP Translation Hub to add multilingual features to your iOS app generated with the SDK Assistant.
+This way, you can run your app in many languages, depending on your device's preferred language.

 ### You will learn
-In the previous tutorial you have created an iOS app generated with the SDK Assistant, but with a custom user interface.

-In this tutorial, you will use the SAP Cloud Platform's integration with SAP Translation Hub to add multilingual features to your app.
-This way, you can run your app in many languages, depending on your device's preferred language.

->To view the entire series of tutorials, see the [Customize UIs, themes and onboarding for iOS apps](https://www.sap.com/developer/groups/ios-sdk-custom.html) tutorial group.

 ### Time to Complete
 **15 Min**